WINSTON-SALEM — Greg “Catman” Good of Winston-Salem, a renowned fan of the NFL’s Carolina Panthers, died Friday after a lengthy illness.

 He attended the Super Bowl in 2016, where the Panthers lost to the Denver Broncos and in 2004 when the Panthers lost to the New England Patriots.

 Panthers fans knew Good as the “Catman,” an outlandishly dressed character.
-His outfit and blue hair rising above his head in the electric style of boxing promoter Don King made him a magnet for TV crews.
+His outfit and blue hair rising above his head in the electric style of boxing promoter Don King made him a magnet for TV crews filming crowd reactions.

 Good signed autographs and posed for photographs with fans, sometimes as many as 400 times a game, he told the Winston-Salem Journal in late January 2016.
 In that same interview, he said he was taking medication to treat a congestive heart condition, plus he was recovering from a fall a couple of days earlier at the Panthers stadium as the fans celebrated a Carolina victory.